 There’s a guy in our office who, every single task he does, he does it all over the office.
 And that’s because he finds that those different parts of the office are more conducive to whatever he’s working on at the moment.

 So here’s the key: There are different activities that may be suitable to different types of spaces.

 You may want to have a one on one meetings with someone — it’s not ideal to have it at your desk, because you are going to be disturbing everyone around you, and you’re not gonna be able to focus on it.

 In this case, you’ll want to use a conferencing room.
 Depending on the size, it can also be used for individual focused work.
 The important thing is that it’s a closed door and there’s no one to disturb.

 There can also be a an area where people can recharge: Socialize, do non-work-related activities, and then go back to work with a fresh mind.

 These are just some examples.
-I’ll show how it’s been applied in a couple of projects in the next article.
+You can see how it’s been applied in a couple of projects in this article.

 Featured image: Ministry of New, India

 This post is an excerpt of a webinar and podcast by Noam Hazan, hosted by Fohlio Inc. You can watch the complete webinar with visual aids here, or listen to the complete podcast here: